I have a judgment, but now what do I do?

 Yes, and you should hire Baner and Baner Law Firm.
 Self-promotion aside it is usually best to hire an attorney to do garnishments.
 The process is not difficult, but it is technical.
 It requires at least one motion to the Court as well.
 Also, oftentimes small businesses do not understand the garnishment process fully and the creditor’s attorney is probably more capable of convincing them the proper route.
 Overall, you hire an attorney to avoid spending a large amount of time yourself trying to figure out the process and in the end you should be able to recover at least some of the attorney fees.

-Jonathan Baner handles all of the firm's collection practice including garnishments, executions, attachments, lien foreclosures, etc. He has creditors against debtors or debtors against creditors in countless collection actions.
-He may be contacted by e-mail at Jonathan@BanerBaner.com.
+Jonathan Baner handles all of the firm's collection practice including garnishments, executions, attachments, lien foreclosures, etc. He has represented creditors and debtors in thousands of collection actions, but now focuses his efforts primarily assisting creditors.